Financial Management Of Your Small Business

 Now you may be thinking “My Accountant does all that for me!”
 ‘Yes’ we want your Accountant, or at least your Bookkeeper to enter all the Financial data to produce your Financial reports, they are the experts to do that.
 Yet, it is still your ultimate responsibility to conduct the correct and proper financial management of your Small Business.
 The ‘Taxman’ or any other people you may owe money too are not coming knocking on your Accountant’s door if they become overdue.
 Nor is your Accountant going knocking on the doors of your customers who owe you money.
 It’s your responsibility to learn how to conduct the correct and proper financial management of your Small Business.
 So the ‘Buck stops with you’ – excuse the pun.

 Online Accounting Software Such As Xero.

 These days the smartest way to conduct your financial management of your Small Business is through the use of an ‘Online Accounting Software’, such as Xero.
 Not only is it a ‘Smart’ way to conduct business due to the automation and online enhancements in productivity, but many national governments are requiring businesses to go online too.
-For example, in the UK, the HMRC, is requiring all VAT(Value Added Tax) registered businesses to be using an online accounting software to send in their VAT(Sales Tax) reports as of 31st March 2019.
+For example, in the UK, the HMRC, is requiring all VAT(Value Added Tax) registered businesses to be using an online accounting software to send in their VAT(Sales Tax) reports.
 It is expected that every other business will be required to do the same, sometime soon after.
 This is part of the British Governments ‘Making Tax Digital’ scheme.

 That aside, regardless as to whether it is a Government requirement in your country, it is still ‘best practice’ and the smartest way to financial management of your Small Business.